mviereck/dockerfile-x11docker-xfce-wine-playonlinux/README.md

 - Use host folder to preserve installed Windows applications.
 Create a container user similar to your host user to avoid file permission issues.
 Show PlayOnLinux in a window on your main desktop:
  - x11docker --xpra --hostuser --home x11docker/xfce-wine-playonlinux playonlinux

+ # Screenshot
+ Screenshot showing xfce desktop with wine and pulseaudio enabled in a Xephyr window, using [x11docker](https://github.com/mviereck/x11docker), with shared home folder to preserve wine installations and desktop settings.

  ![screenshot](https://raw.githubusercontent.com/mviereck/x11docker/screenshots/screenshot-xfce-wine-playonlinux.png "xfce-wine-playonlinux desktop running in Xephyr window using x11docker")